Nargren/Blockd/README.md

 Perfect if you want to make sure that noone is following you and you don't want to leave any tracks.

-The script uses ngrep, you can install it by e.g. apt-get install ngrep
+The script uses ngrep, you can install it by apt-get install ngrep